dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 > :information_source: After the project setup is completed, the apps can be deleted.
 The script [91 Cleanup App Registrations.ps1](../lab//91%20Cleanup%20App%20Registrations.ps1) helps with that.

-The App ID and the encrypted secrets are written to the `Azure.yml` file.
+The App ID and the encrypted secrets are shown on the console in case you want to copy them and also written to the `Azure.yml` file.
 The file is then committed and pushed to the code repository.

-> :warning: For password for encrypting the app secret is taken from the [Datum.yml](../source//Datum.yml) file.
+> :warning: The password for encrypting the app secret is taken from the [Datum.yml](../source//Datum.yml) file.
 This is not a secure solution and only meant to be used in a proof of concept.
 For any production related tenant, the pass phrase should be replaced by a certificate.

 ### 1.5.2 `20 Create Agent VMs.ps1`